 Benefits of Fasting Ramadan

 There are reasons behind Allah’s Wisdom for obligating Muslims into fasting Ramadan which we may not be aware of, but I can mention a couple of reasons that we know of.
 Hunger and thirst teaches us the value of food and water and it reminds us of the blessings of Allah and how we are able to provide to our families and put food on the table.
 It also reminds us of the millions of people who are living in poverty and don’t have the means to eat proper meals or provide to their own families.
 Feeling their pain should lead us to the habit of giving to the poor and needy, to accept what Allah has given us and to feel gratitude for these blessings.
 Lately, scientists have proven how important fasting is for the human body.
 We eat nonstop for 12 months a year without thinking of the consequences.
 The amount of diseases that are due to our eating habits are uncountable and this is one of the reasons why we need to fast.
 It is like resetting your body for one month of the year so the human body can face the damage done to it in the remaining 11 months.
 If you are fasting according to the teachings of the prophet Mohammed (PBUH), this will lead to weight loss.
 That is of course if you eat healthy, never fill your stomach (leave some room for air and liquid) and stay active.
 While refraining from food, Muslims also refrain from any act or behavior that is not healthy for 30 days, which is a sure way to overcome bad habits.
 Ramadan is a time to let go of bad habits and to develop good ones.
 On the spiritual side, my point of view on this month is that it feels like a full insurance package that resolves all psychological and mental issues that pile up due to the stress we face in our lives.
 To experience this insurance package, you must increase the worship practices and do each with reverence and full submission to Allah.
 Insha’Allah (if God wills), this will lead you to a state of tranquility and gratitude.
 Also, the amount of reward you receive in Ramadan is massive and so you should take this opportunity to increase your bank balance for the hereafter.
 Your balance in this life is only temporary and it will do you no good when you are in the grave; only the akhira (hereafter) balance is your saviour.
-The prophet Mohammed (PBUH) said: “Whoever observes the fast during the month of Ramadan, (While) believing in Allah and seeking His rewards, will have his/her past sins forgiven” (In the books of Hadith by Imam Bukhari/Muslim)
+The prophet Mohammed (PBUH) said: “Whoever observes the fast during the month of Ramadan, (While) believing in Allah and seeking His rewards, will have his/her past sins forgiven” (In the books of Hadith by Imam Bukhari/Muslim).
+Please watch the following video to discover more reasons of why fasting is important for all humans:

 Rules of Fasting Ramadan